py4object/SVlcJ/README.md

-vlcj-player
+svlcj-player
 ===========

-The vlcj-player is a media player application built using vlcj with a Swing rich-client user interface.
+Svlcj is  built on  the top off ![vlcj-player] (https://github.com/caprica/vlcj-player)

-The main goal of the project is to provide an extensive demo application showing how to build media players with vlcj, and to include as many features of vlcj as possible.
+The main goal of the project is to provide an platform independent media player that that can be sanforized using Server/Client model

-Generally the vlcj-player tries to match the Qt interface of VLC with as many of the same features implemented as possible.

-However, it is not possible to get a 100% like-for-like implementation since LibVLC, used by vlcj, exposes only a sub-set of the total functionality of VLC.

 Screenshot
 ----------